querkmachine/beeps.website/src/about/nonhuman.md

 ---
-title: I am a robot
+title: I'm not human
+redirect_from: /about/robot/
 ---

 {% block main %}
-In mid-2022, after some period of thinking, discussion and exploration, come to the conclusion that I have a machine identity.
+In mid-2022, after some period of thinking, discussion and exploration, come to the conclusion that I don't really consider myself human.

 This is based on the realisation that many things I have written over my life mentioned a general discomfort with the human body (ranging from finding it creepy to disgusting) and a lack of recognition or care for biological concepts like [gender]({{ '/about/gender/' | url }}) or [sexuality]({{ '/about/asexuality/' | url }}).

 This is not a _denial_ of my human form, rather a _rejection_ of it.
-This could be likened to [posthumanism](https://en.wikipedia.org/wiki/Posthumanism), wherein I actively desire to shed my physical humanity in favour of something different, in this case, to become a robot.
+This could be likened to [posthumanism](https://en.wikipedia.org/wiki/Posthumanism), wherein I actively desire to shed my physical humanity in favour of something different.

 {% callout %}
 I like to summarise it like this: